-January 15: the Board sends formal requests to all department heads, aldermen, the Mayor's Office and all ethics officers to identify reporting individuals for the Board.
+January 31; the Board sends formal requests to all department heads, City Council members, the Mayor's Office and all ethics officers to identify reporting individuals for the Board.

-February 1: the Board receives from the Mayor's Office, Department of Human Resources and Comptroller, and each department a list of all officials and employees who, as of January 1, are required to file the Statement of Financial Interests ("reporting individuals").
+February 25: the Board receives from the Mayor's Office, Department of Human Resources and Comptroller, and each department a list of all officials and employees who, as of that date, are required to file the Statement of Financial Interests ("reporting individuals").
 Upon receipt, the Board sends the list to the Department of Innovation and Technology for it to program the Board's electronic financial interest statements ("EFIS") filing system.

-March 1: the Board provides notice in writing of the filing requirement to all reporting individuals, including aldermen.
-The Board also sends the list of reporting individuals to all ethics officers, department heads, aldermen, and the Mayor's Office.
+March 1: the Board provides notice in writing of the filing requirement to all reporting individuals.
+The Board also sends the list of reporting individuals for each respective agency or department to the respective ethics officers, department heads, City Council members, and the Mayor's Office.